Tim2othy/forgetting-malthus/paper.typ

 $
 Is this the right specification?
 We can see what this predicts and then add in, possibly population later into the forgetting mechanism.

+== Notes on Clark

+Gregory clark writes

+#quote(block: true)[
+  [...]
+Japan in 1700-1867,[...] [and]
+  England in 1450, [were] both societies in a Malthusian equilibrium with birth rates equal to death rates.]

+but is this the case?
+If there is constant growth in $A$ shouldn't population slowly be growing?

+#quote(block: true)[

+  Similarly Sillitoe reports of Papua New Guinea tribes that though they vary enormously culturally, they are all “big men” societies where “Big men achieve their positions because they excel in the things that matter in life, they are good talkers, they are courageous, they are skillful in exchanges of wealth.”
+(Sillitoe, 1978, 253).
+Success in these societies - status, pigs and wives – comes not from skill in production or innovation, but from success in war, social intercourse, and social negotiations.  ]

+Yes, but can we imagine a world like this with no technological progress at all?
+And for how many years?
+A million?
+100 million?
+It seems somewhat hard to imagine.